phanvuminhtrung/sit323_737-2024-t1-prac4p/README.md

 ## ABOUT THE PROJECT
 - This is a simple calculator service implemented in Node.js using Express and Winston for logging.
-It supports basic arithmetic operations: addition, subtraction, multiplication, and division.
+- It supports basic arithmetic operations: addition, subtraction, multiplication, and division.
+- It also enhancement to apply additional arithmetic operations: exponentiation, square root, modulo
-- This is repo is for task 4.1P - SIT323 - 2024.
+- This is repo is for task 4.1P & 4.1C - SIT323 - 2024.

 ## AUTHOR
 - SIT323 – TASK4.1P, TASK4.1C